May 28, 2019 - Part 1 of a 6-Part Series

 Design thinking illustrations come in hundreds of varying forms, but within the United Way Hub for Social Innovation, we like to mainly use the two versions below.

-The top version we kindly refer to as “The Design Thinking Diamond” while the bottom version we call “The Bulleted Basics of Design Thinking.”
+The top version we kindly refer to as “The Design Thinking Diamond” while the bottom version, largely used by our friends at Bridge Innovate, we call “The Bulleted Basics of Design Thinking.”
 As you can see from first glance, the Diamond version shows a much more in-depth aspect of the design thinking process.
 It is important to note that while the illustrations suggest a linear, step-by-step process, in reality, the process is more of a series of iterations, pivots, and “go back to the previous step” elements.
 This is really important to grasp.
 But, like going on any journey, utilizing The Diamond and/or Bulleted Basics gives social innovation teams a roadmap to follow in guiding their efforts.

 As the Director of the United Way Hub for Social Innovation, Patrick helps collaborative teams develop creative strategies to tackle some of our community’s toughest issues.